Timorese wedding traditions: Criticisms

 Many East Timorese women still see the bright side in barlake.
 Lian Nain emphasise that the values of the exchanged gifts should be comparable and not exceed the families' means.
 Among the Naueti people, it is even said that trying to get rich by barlake lowers its spiritual value, and thus also one's social status.
 There is still a risk that families will go into debt for barlake and other ceremonies, which is why young city dwellers in particular no longer practise barlake.
 However, the prevailing view, including among many Timorese women, is that barlake is a cornerstone of East Timor's original culture, and part of a complex system of social and ritual interactions.
 For some male politicians, this notion is reduced to a nationalist view that puts the culture ahead of "international standards" in gender equality and requires that it be protected from Western "feminist" objectives.
 In general, older, married women support barlake and younger, unmarried women tend to oppose it, especially when they feel less respected in society.

 Thus, the assessment of barlake revolves around the question whether it is a cultural asset that honours and protects the worth of women, or sells women into marriage, where they become victims of domestic violence.
-Ultimately, the controversies surrounding barlake are part of a broader debate about the role of women in East Timor.
+Ultimately, the controversies surrounding barlake are part of a broader debate about the role of women in Timor-Leste.
 Women's organizations combat the negative excesses of barlake.
 In general, it is recommended that the role of women be re-enforced within the traditions, and that values be emphasized.
 The rules would have to be followed again when it comes to the equivalence of gifts at the barlake.
 In addition, the gifts should be limited to cultural goods and not consist of money or commodities.
 UNFPA's report goes further and recommends showing traditional leaders examples from regions where there is no barlake.
 Patrilineal communities are to be encouraged to change their traditions and reduce or abolish barlake altogether.
 It is striking that today's discussions resemble the "Barlake War" in their arguments.